hashicorp/go-getter/README.md

 Forced protocols will also override any detectors.

-In the absense of a forced protocol, detectors may be run on the URL, transforming the protocol anyways.
+In the absence of a forced protocol, detectors may be run on the URL, transforming the protocol anyways.
 The above example would've used the Git protocol either way since the Git detector would've detected it was a GitHub URL.